Alindah/sharkbait/README.md

 # Sharkbait
 Harper the Castaway is stranded on a raft in shark-infested waters.
-Can you help him hunt birds and keep the sharks away?
+Can you help him hunt birds and fend off sharks?

 ---